pzzd/statistics-probability/notes/statistics.md

 Z-score measures how many standard deviations a data point is from the population mean in a distribution.
 Z-score lets you know how usual a data point is.
 It's useful for making inferences about the data.

 It is calculated by the data point minus the population mean, divided by the SD.

 z = (x - μ) / σ

+Z-scores for normal distributions can be used to compare  different sets of data that a distributed or scaled differently.
+Example: Compare a person's LSAT and MCAT scores to see which exam he did relatively better on.
+The means and SDs differ between the two exams, so use the Z-scores of the test take to compare.